 Not being much of a black tea drinker I didn’t share the very large pot of tea with the others, but ordered Rooibos and had a lovely teapot all to myself, named Boudica – yes, every teapot has its very own name.

 Full as we were, we just couldn’t miss out on pudding and chocolate had to feature somehow.
-I was lucky – we plumped for a hot chocolate mouse with pistachio ice-cream – we all tucked in.
+I was lucky because we plumped for a hot chocolate mouse with pistachio ice-cream.
+We all tucked in.

 For some reason we picked a particularly busy weekend and were unable to book into the same hotel, as was the original plan.
 This was a shame as it would have been fun to carry on the food fest by feasting on breakfast together.